© Crown copyright 2021

-Potential Pilot Operators were invited to submit responses to the attached RFI at Annex A, together with any requested supporting information, to Defra by 17 October 2018 for return in accordance with the procedures set out in the section below entitled “Submission of Completed Requests for Information”.
+Potential Pilot Operators are invited to submit responses to the attached RFI at Annex A, together with any requested supporting information, to Defra by 29 January 2021 for return in accordance with the procedures set out in the section below entitled “Submission of Completed Requests for Information”.

-Electronic responses should clearly indicate which section and specific questions is being answered.
-Please ensure that all questions are fully completed in English
+Electronic responses should clearly indicate which section and specific questions are being answered.
+Please ensure that all questions are fully completed in English.

 Potential Pilot Operators must be explicit and comprehensive in their responses to this RFI as this will be the single source of information on which responses will be scored and ranked.
 Potential Pilot Operators are advised neither to make any assumptions about their past or current supplier relationships with Defra or the Home Office, nor to assume that such prior relationships will be taken into account in the evaluation procedure.

 Please keep your responses to sections C-E below 5000 words in total.
 All text beyond the 5,000-word limit will be removed as part of the compliance checking process before it is evaluated.

 The information supplied will be checked for completeness and compliance with the instructions before responses are evaluated.
 Failure to provide the required information, make a satisfactory response to any question, or supply documentation referred to in responses, within the specified timescale, may mean that a Potential Pilot Operator is not invited to participate further.
 In the event that none of the responses are deemed satisfactory, Defra reserves the right to terminate the process and begin a new selection process.